 Alright, and so what I’m going to do here, there’s I’m going to simply create a join where the Whether it’s Whoops.
 Backward.

-Where the weather table is? the table is the parachutes, right?
+Where the weather table is the parachutes.

 And I’m going to join it to my OLTP schema.